day8/re-frame/docs/Effects.md

 verbose and obvious, your future self will thank you.
 Create as little cognitive overhead as possible for the eventual readers of your effectful code.

-This advice coming from the guy who named effects `fx` ...
+Right.
+So, this advice coming from the guy who named effects `fx` ...
 Oh, the hypocrisy.

 In my defence, here's the built-in effect handler for `:db`:
 ```clj